Kia Sorento: 2006 facelift

 The 2007 Sorento received upgrades, such as the transition from the 3.5-litre Sigma to the 3.3-litre with 235 hp and 226 lbft, and the 3.8-litre Lambda, with 263 hp and 257 lbft and increased tow capacity from 3500 lb to 5000 lb.
 Projector beam headlamps were added, along with new tail lamps.
 The 5-speed manual transmission was no longer available; the 5-speed Sportmatic tip-tronic automatic transmission was made standard for all vehicles.
 Most of the EX trim had full-time AWD and 4x4 Low modes; The LX had a part-time system with 2WD High (rear wheel drive), 4WD High (not for dry pavement) and 4WD Low modes.
 The 2007 Kia Sorento earned a five-star crash safety rating, the highest rating possible, for all seating positions in frontal and side impact crash tests conducted by the National Highway Traffic Safety Administration (NHTSA).
 The tail lights and front end were upgraded, but the two-box design stayed.

 Safety

+Euro NCAP

+The 2003 Sorento received the following rating: